 Well, next time kept coming and I kept forgetting until yesterday.

 Yesterday, I was prepared.
-I had an apple, cheese, nuts, tons of homemade beef jerky (recipe coming because it turned out amazing!) and ample water.
+I had an apple, cheese, nuts, tons of homemade buffalo sauce beef jerky and ample water.
 Want to know what I didn’t have though?

 The strawberry yogurt chocolate chip snack cake I made specifically with this trip in mind.